awzhou/main-website/content/event/mpp219-spring-2024-2/index.md

   focal_point: Right
 url_code: ""
 ---
 Students enrolled in MPP219 (Opera Performance) present a fully-staged production of Mozart's opera *The Magic Flute*.
-This production is also being presented on Saturday, 04 May.
+This production is also being presented on Saturday, 04 May, at 19.30.

-*Time to be announced.*

 ## Program
 **Ruth Ochs** conductor and instructor<br>